sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/four-great-references.md

 </div>

-Ayaṁ dhammo ayaṁ vinayo idaṁ satthusāsanan’ti
+Ayaṁ dhammo ayaṁ vinayo idaṁ satthusāsanan'ti

 <div class="english">

-> “This is the Dhamma  ̓  this is the Vinaya
+> “This is the Dhamma <span class="breathmark">'</span> this is the Vinaya\
-> This is the Teacher’s teaching!”
+> This is the Teacher's teaching!”

 </div>